IAMD3/ykgen/COMFYUI_SETUP.md

-# ComfyUI Setup Guide for KGen
+# ComfyUI Setup Guide for YKGen

-This guide will help you set up ComfyUI for use with KGen's image generation capabilities.
-ComfyUI is essential for high-quality image generation in KGen.
+This guide will help you set up ComfyUI for use with YKGen's image generation capabilities.
+ComfyUI is the only external dependency required for YKGen.

 ## Overview

-YKGen supports configurable image generation models through ComfyUI.
-You can configure models in `ykgen/config/image_model_config.json` and LoRAs in `ykgen/config/lora_config.json`.
+**You have complete freedom to choose any image generation models and LoRAs you prefer.** YKGen is designed to work with any ComfyUI-compatible models through configurable JSON files.

+### Configuration Files
+- **Model Config**: `ykgen/config/image_model_config.json` - Configure your preferred models
+- **LoRA Config**: `ykgen/config/lora_config.json` - Configure your preferred LoRA styles

-### Suggested Models (Optional)
+### Recommended Models (Optional)
 - **Flux-Schnell**: Ultra-fast generation (1-2 seconds per image)
 - **WaiNSFW Illustrious**: High-quality NSFW-capable illustrative style (default)
 - **Illustrious-vPred**: High-quality anime/manga style generation
-- **Custom Models**: Add your own by editing the configuration files
+- **Any Custom Models**: Simply add them to the configuration files

 ## Prerequisites